hacs/documentation/source/docs/use/repositories/dashboard.md

       - Typically, you would install the newest version.
       - A reason to choose an older version of a repository would be, if you run an older version of Home Assistant and the newer version of the repository requires a newer version of Home Assistant.
       - Check the documentation of the repository to find out which version of Home Assistant is required.
-    - Don't see a download button?
+    - Don't see the **Download** button?
 The button doesn't show if the repository has already been downloaded.

 ## Removing a repository